-In their progress reports, intern training accreditation authorities:
+In their monitoring submissions, intern training accreditation authorities:

-- inform the AMC of significant changes, made or planned, in any area covered by Intern training - Domains for assessing accreditation authorities and respond to any AMC recommendations for improvement or monitoring items; - respond to AMC conditions on their accreditation, recommendations for improvement and AMC questions concerning information in earlier progress reports; - provide data concerning the work program for the next twelve months.
+- inform the AMC of significant changes, made or planned, in any area covered by Intern training Domains for assessing accreditation authorities and respond to any AMC recommendations for improvement or monitoring items; - respond to AMC conditions on their accreditation, recommendations for improvement and AMC questions concerning information in earlier monitoring submissions; - provide data concerning the work program for the next twelve months.

-AMC staff provide each intern training accreditation authority with an outline for the progress report at least four months before the report is due.
+AMC staff provide each intern training accreditation authority with an outline for the monitoring submission at least four months before the report is due.